jahatfi/ddt/README.md

 ## Runing the code

-The easiest way to get started it to run one of the provided eamples.
+The easiest way to get started it to run one of the provided examples.
-Note that the various functions and methods in the example Python files are all decorated with the `@unit_test_generator_decorator`.
+Note that the various functions and methods in the example Python files are all decorated with `@unit_test_generator_decorator`.

 This is the decorator that enables automatic generation of unit tests.